Code-Institute-Submissions/MSierag-SiteStorage_NovResub/README.md

 Click [Here](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository#cloning-a-repository-to-github-desktop) to retrieve pictures for some of the buttons and more detailed explanations of the above process.

 ## Credits

 ### Code

--   [Bootstrap5](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.

--   [YouTube](https://www.youtube.com/watch?v=MxrGPP4F8Sc): The game page with its JavaScript functionality was copied from this tutorial.

--   I feel compelled to mention I spend countless hours wading through repositories and tutorials.
-I learned so much and was influenced by all of it.
-So thank you to all who have shared JavaScript code relating to quiz games online, this project would not have been possible without you.

-### Content

--   Inspiration for the questions was taken from [Wikipedia](https://en.wikipedia.org/wiki/Elfstedentocht).

-### Media

--   Background image for the home page by Steve Photography on [Shutterstock](https://www.shutterstock.com/image-photo/ice-skating-on-gouwzee-netherlands-86205925)
+-   The bulk of this app was built using the code for the mini-project of CodeInstitute.
+I added the Welcome page, took the registration and login functionality out of the navbar and added conditions so the buttons will only be visible to active users.

 ### Acknowledgements

--  Code Institure Student Care, Alexander Farrell for invaluable help.
+-  Code Institure Student Care for invaluable help.

--  Code Institue assessors for understanding and leniency.

 -  Friends and family for feedback and helpful suggestions.